Culture of Uruguay: Sports

 Sports in Uruguay have been a key element to the culture since the nation's independence.

 Football (Spanish: fútbol) is the most popular sport in Uruguay.
 Uruguay has won an Olympic gold medal in 1924, and another one in 1928, which were considered the most important tournaments in football, before the FIFA World Cup began in 1930, hence the four stars on the Uruguayan jersey.
 The first World Cup, which Uruguay won, was held in 1930 in Montevideo.
 The Estadio Centenario was built for the World Cup, and serves to this day as the country's main football stadium.

 Uruguay also won the World Cup in 1950, beating Brazil in Rio de Janeiro at the Estádio do Maracanã.
 The event has had astounding impacts on the history of the sport, due to Brazil being a heavily favoured team at that time, and is also known as the Maracanazo.

-Uruguay has the most Copa América titles, the most important football tournament in the South American region.
+Uruguay has the second most Copa América titles, the most important football tournament in the South American region.
 Uruguay currently has 15 titles to their name, the most recent being the 2011 Copa América hosted by Argentina.

 Uruguay has two major clubs, Peñarol and Club Nacional de Football, which both have won major tournaments both nationally and internationally.
 Peñarol has won the Uruguayan Primera División a total of 49 times, while Nacional have won the division 46 times.
 Peñarol has won the Copa Libertadores, the most prestigious club tournament in South America, 5 times and Nacional have won 3 times.
 Both teams have won the Intercontinental Cup a total of 3 times (which is the present day FIFA Club World Cup).
 In September 2009, Peñarol was chosen as the South American Club of the Century by the IFFHS.

 Uruguayans are internationally known in the football world and have produced some of the biggest names of the sport.
 Some names include: